Kubessandra/KubeStack/CONTRIBUTING.md

   look at discussions in the forum and take part in community events.
 More info on this in [Communication](#communication).

-- **Help with open issues.** We have a lot of open issues for Ory CLI and some of them may lack necessary information, some are duplicates of older issues.
+- **Help with open issues.** Sometimes, issues lack necessary information and some are duplicates of older issues.
   You can help out by guiding people through the process of filling out the issue template, asking for clarifying information or pointing them to existing issues that match their description of the problem.